wbamberg/idl-reference/docs/nsIEditor.md

 preDestroy is called before the editor goes away, and gives the editor a
 chance to tell its documentStateObservers that the document is going away.
-@param aDestroyingFrames set to true when the frames being edited
-are being destroyed (so there is no need to modify any nsISelections,
-nor is it safe to do so)

 #### Parameters ####